 With debt repayments making up a larger portion of your income, you'll have less money to spend on essential living costs such as rent/mortgage payments and bills.
 You'll also have less money for the things you enjoy.

-Instead of applying for more personal loans or other lines of credit, try to focus on lowering your expenses and managing your budget.
+Instead of applying for more personal loans or other lines of credit, focus on lowering your expenses and managing your budget.
 Over time, you might find it easier to save and invest for the future too.

 If you've decided to apply for another loan, here are a couple of tips to protect yourself: